top of page

 Montenegro made its debut as an independent country in the Eurovision Song Contest in 2007, and since then, the country has participated multiple times but has faced challenges in making it to the Grand Final.

 Montenegro’s best result came in 2015, when Knez performed the song Adio, written by Željko Joksimović.
 A song much loved by the Eurovision fandom, Adio finished in 13th place.
-The 2025 contest will see Montenegro make a return after a year's absence.
+The 2025 contest saw Montenegro make a return after a year's absence and in 2026 the country is sending Tamara Živković who will perform Nova zora.

 Czechia